 Pursuant to the No FEAR Act, the NIST EEOAO has posted data pertaining to complaints of employment discrimination initiated by NIST employees, former employees, and applicants for employment under 29 C.F.R. : http://www.osec.doc.gov/ocr/nofear/nofear.htm.

 Complaints of alleged discrimination or reprisal:

-Individuals who believe they have been subjected to prohibited discrimination or retaliation because of their participation in a protected EEO activity should contact a NIST EEO Counselor, or the NIST Civil Rights and Diversity Office within 45 calendar days of the date that they believe discrimination took place, or within 45 calendar days of the date they learned or should have learned of the alleged act of discrimination.
-Contact information for EEO Counseling is posted throughout both NIST campuses and on the NIST CRDO web page.
+Individuals who believe they have been subjected to prohibited discrimination or retaliation because of their participation in a protected EEO activity should contact a NIST EEO Counselor, or the NIST Civil Rights and Diversity Office within 45 calendar days.

 EEO Counselors contact information:

 EEOAO- Equal Employment Opportunity Counselors | NIST

 Equal Employment Opportunity and Accessibility Office:

 Main line: 301-975-2038

 Equal Employment Opportunity and Accessibility Office - Staff Listing | NIST